SR100,000 Fine, 2-Year Jail for Deliberately Damaging Public Utilities

 Recommended: Public Prosecution Details Child’s Rights During Play

-The system also prohibits the intentional cutting or disruption of any public utility extensions.
-It entails penalties irrespective of whether the perpetrator is the one who caused the damage; or is a partner in the violation.
+The system also prohibits intentionally cutting or disrupting any public utility extensions.
+It entails penalties irrespective of whether the perpetrator is the one who caused the damage or is a partner in the violation.

 The Public Prosecution indicated that anyone who tries to damage public utilities faces a fine of up to SR100,000 and imprisonment for two years.

-Penalties for deliberately destroying public utilities also include the publication of the penalty; ruling against the violator in the mass media at his own expense.
+Penalties for deliberately destroying public utilities also include the publication of the sentence, ruling against the violator in the mass media at his own expense.

 The above is in addition to restitution for damages to the facilities.
 And will include the repair costs of the damage caused by the violator.